-Name Description - ARMv7 register format.
-Reserved RAZ.
-CWG Cache Writeback Granule.
-RAZ for the Cortex-A5 processor.
-ERG Exclusives Reservation Granule.
-RAZ for the Cortex-A5 processor.
-DMinLine Log_2 of the number of words in the smallest cache line of all the data and unified caches under the core control.
-L1 policy Indicates the level 1 instruction cache policy for indexing and tagging. b10 virtual index, physical tag, VIPT.
-Reserved RAZ.
-IminLine Log_2 of the number of words in the smallest cache line of all the instruction caches under the control of the processor. - Reserved CWG ERG DMinLine L1 policy Reserved
+Bits Name Description [31:29] - ARMv7 register format.
+[28] Reserved RAZ.
+[27:24] CWG Cache Writeback Granule.
+Log 2 of the number of words of the maximum size of memory that can be overwritten as a result of the eviction of a cache entry that has had a memory location in it modified. b0011 = 8 word granularity for the Cortex-A5 processor.
+[23:20] ERG Exclusives Reservation Granule.
+Log 2 of the number of words of the maximum size of the reservation granule that has been implemented for the Load-Exclusive and Store-Exclusive instructions. b0011 = 8 word granularity for the Cortex-A5 processor.
+[19:16] DMinLine Log 2 of the number of words in the smallest cache line of all the data and unified caches under the core control. b0011 = 8 words for the Cortex-A5 processor.
+[15:14] L1 policy Indicates the level 1 instruction cache policy for indexing and tagging. b10 virtual index, physical tag, VIPT.
+[13:4] Reserved RAZ.
+[3:0] IminLine $Log_2$ of the number of words in the smallest cache line of all the instruction caches under the control of the processor. b0011 = 8 words for the Cortex-A5 processor.